 - It takes 75 times more energy to produce meat than corn.

 - Runoff from factory farms and livestock grazing is a major contributor to the pollution of rivers and lakes.

 - Raising animals for food has been linked to deforestation, and poor soil quality.

-- A vegetarian’s diet requires 17 times less land and 14 times less water than a meat-eater’s.
+- A vegetarian diet requires 17x less land and 14x less water than a diet including animal protein.

 Be a Plant-Based HoW Changer

-Oxford University concluded that going vegan is the most influential thing one can do to fight climate change.
+proving that even a partially plant-based diet impacts the planet.
 If you aren’t ready to go 100% vegan, you will still make significant impact by cutting the amount of animal proteins you ingest by 40-50%, which equates to switching approximately 8 meals/week to plant-based.
 Click here to learn more about our #8meals campaign.

-Adopting a vegan diet is “he single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.”
+Adopting a vegan diet is “the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.”

 Ask your favorite restaurants to add more plant-based options.
-They are happy to add them by patron’s request as they are more cost-effective options for the restaurants as well.
+They are happy to add them by patron’s request as they are more cost-effective options for the restaurants.

 Share with friends! and take the #8meals challenge!
 Host a plant-based potluck dinner to introduce new options to friends.
 Many new plant-based products that are available make this transition much easier and more interesting.

-Some believe that switching to a fish only diet is helpful, but fishing nets are the leading contributor of plastic pollution in our oceans.
-A plant-based is the most eco-friendly change you can make.
+Some believe that switching to a pescatarian (fish only) diet is helpful, but fishing nets are the leading contributor of plastic pollution in our oceans.
+A plant-based diet is the most eco-friendly change you can make.